drgrib/alfred-bear/README.md

 ## Create/Search
 `bcs` or `bcsearch`

 You may find that sometimes you want to retrieve a note if it exists but then create it if it does not.
 This command provides that functionality by combining the behavior of search and create.
-It will provide all the same search results as normal search and additionally add a create item using normal create options as the third item.
+It will provide all the same search results as normal search and additionally add a create item third in the list using normal create options.

 <img src="doc/CreateSearch1.png" width="500">